JonathanTaquet/Oe2sSLE/README.md

 You can also force to use these values for any imported sample by checking the associated check-boxes `Force to reset`.

 The `Import options` dialog window also allow to choose with `From #Num` from which number a free sample number will be looked for when importing a sample.

+When the `Force mono` checkbox is activated, any imported stereo sample will be automatically converted to mono, using the pan mixing configuration specified by the scroll bar on the right of that checkbox.

 ##### 1.4.5 Check that your sample library is not exceeding the electribe sampler memory limit.